smith121321/Simple-Player/README.md

 Contact

-To contact me on topics related to products, privacy policy or in another case, use jennifer.zoe123@gmail.com
+To contact me on topics related to products, privacy policy or in another case, use ...... my email address

 Best regards!